peteroupc/html3dutil/doc/H3DU.Meshes.md

 will be centered at the origin.
 See the "<a href="tutorial-shapes.md">Creating Shapes</a>" tutorial.
 Will create texture coordinates such that the same texture is used on each face of the box.
+The resulting mesh buffer will use 36 vertex indices divided into 12 triangles, with each face using two triangles.
+The faces will be ordered as follows:
+Negative X face, positive X face, negative Y face, positive Y face, negative Z face, positive Z face.

 #### Parameters